organisciak/dissertation/document/1_intro.md

 ### Assumption of Honesty

-Much crowdsouring research makes an adverserial assumption.
+Much crowdsourcing research makes an adversarial assumption.
 <!-- TODO: Research this statement and back it up. -->

 <!--